mako-framework/docs/06_learn_more/00_views.md

 	$view->assign('foo', 'bar');

-	// You can also assign variables using overloading

-	$view->foo = 'bar';

 You can also assign global view variables using the ```assign``` method on the view factory instance.

 	$this->view->assign('user', $user);